 During that same scene, Finn drops Mini-Bubblegum in between Mini-Finn and Mini-Flame Princess and makes the former stroke his shoulders.
 The look on Finn's face as he watches this (as well as the ensuing Cat Fight that goes on between Mini-PB and Mini-FP) seems to cement that he really might not be completely over Bubblegum...

 In "Jake the Dad" episode.
-One of the puppies seems to be missing a face (she has one but it is terribly malformed and hard to see).
+One of the puppies seems to be missing a face (she has one, but it is terribly malformed and hard to see).
 Some people have theorized that it's because of this scene.◊note This has been officially Jossed by Word of God.

 Despite the fact that they were running him absolutely ragged, and as much as he tries to disguise it, Jake's disappointment that the pups grew up so quickly and no longer need him is palpable.